TheImagingSource/tiscamera/doc/pages/tutorial.rst

          :linenos:
          :dedent: 4

-To close a device it is sufficient to set the gstreamer state to NULL.
+To close a device, it is sufficient to set the GStreamer state to NULL which will free up all hardware resources.
-All hardware resources will be freed.

 .. tabs::